The Best New York Road Trip : Starting in NYC

 Contrary to popular belief, New York is SO MUCH more than just New York City.
-Just two hours north of NYC, there is TONS of hiking, kayaking, skiing/snowboarding, and much more.
+Just two hours north of NYC, there is TONS of hiking, kayaking, skiing/snowboarding, and so much more.
 New York is also pretty close to other fun cities, such as, Boston, Philadelphia, Washington D.C. the Hamptons, and more.
-In this article, you will read about the best New York road trips from NYC.
+In this article, you will read about the best New York road trip starting in NYC.

 Also, in this post, you will learn about New York road trip itinerary, New York road trip stops, New York road trips upstate, New York road trip planner, the best places for road trips in New York, the Catskill Mountains, the Pocono Mountains, Finger Lakes, Niagara Falls, Hudson Valley, and much more in this article.